daniel-furman/lwMCMC/README.md

 :---------------------------------:|:----------------------------------------:
 ![](examples/data/ice_corner.png) | ![](examples/data/ice_scatter.png)

-Recovered parameter constraints for power law flow model (linear power law in log-log space).
-In the corner plot (left), the diagonal entries reveal the 1-dimensional posterior distributions and the lower-left half shows the pairwise projections alongside the one and two sigma error contours.
+Recovered parameter constraints for power law flow model.
+In the grid "corner" plot, the entries reveal the 1-dimensional posterior distributions and the pairwise projections alongside one and two sigma error contours.
 We include a prior on the power law exponent from the ice creep literature (b1 = 1.8 +- 0.225) to reveal our final estimate for b1, a slope of b1 = 1.70 +- 0.17.

 ## Example 2: Simulation of Particle Decay